 Place the caret at a property, function, pseudo element, pseudo class or media feature in CSS file or markup file.

-Press Ctrl+Q or choose Quick Documentation popup displays summary information for the corresponding element:from the main menu.
+Press Control+Q or choose Quick Documentation popup displays summary information for the corresponding element:from the main menu.
 The

 If you need some extra information, click read more to navigate to the specification directly.